kean/Nuke/README.md

 Nuke is tuned to do as little work on the main thread as possible.
 It uses multiple optimization techniques to achieve that: reducing the number of allocations, reducing dynamic dispatch, backing some structs by reference typed storage to reduce ARC overhead, etc.

 Nuke is fully asynchronous and performs well under stress. `ImagePipeline` schedules its operations on dedicated queues.
 Each queue limits the number of concurrent tasks, respects the request priorities, and cancels the work as soon as possible.
-Under the extreme load, `ImagePipeline` will also rate limit the requests to prevent trashing of the underlying systems.
+Under the extreme load, `ImagePipeline` will also rate limit the requests to prevent saturation of the underlying systems.

-If you want to see visually how the system behaves, how long each operation takes, and how many are performed in parallel, enable the `isSignpostLoggingEnabled` option and use `os_signpost` Instrument.
+If you want to see how the system behaves, how long each operation takes, and how many are performed in parallel, enable the `isSignpostLoggingEnabled` option and use the `os_signpost` Instrument.
 For more information see [Apple Documentation: Logging](https://developer.apple.com/documentation/os/logging) and [WWDC 2018: Measuring Performance Using Logging](https://developer.apple.com/videos/play/wwdc2018/405/).

 <a name="h_plugins"></a>
 ### Extensions